poinck/weo/README.md

 **watch episode of:**
 `weo` is a very simple video-podcast-script to watch the last episode of a RSS-feed with video-content in MP4-format.

-*A future version of "weo" will support youtube-channels by extracting the url with `youtube-dl`*
+*New: The current version of "weo" supports youtube-channel-rss.
+Player needs to be "mpv", see 'Configuration'.*

 ## Dependencies